Oil falls 2% as rise in U.S. crude stocks fans oversupply fears

 “This will dent fuel consumption and almost certainly force OPEC and its allies to continue withholding oil supply well into 2021,” he said.

-The Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, plans to scale back the size of its production cuts in January from a current 7.7 million barrels per day (bpd) to roughly 5.7 million bpd in January.
+The Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, plans to scale back the size of its production cuts in January from a current 7.7 million barrels per day (bpd) to roughly 5.7 million bpd.
 While still an enormous amount, this may not be enough to offset weak demand.

-Adding to pressure, Libya’s production should rebound to 1 million bpd in coming weeks, complicating efforts by other OPEC members and allies to restrict output.
+Adding to pressure, Libya’s production should rebound to 1 million bpd in coming weeks.

+China is the only major bright spot on the world oil market.
+Its domestic aviation fuel consumption rebounded to near pre-COVID levels in September, thanks to a fast recovery in passenger travel and cargo freight, industry sources said.

 Our Standards: The Thomson Reuters Trust Principles.